Best of Peruvian cuisine in our Trekking tours to Machu Pichu

-Most dishes like Aji de Gallina always have Aji Amarillo, garlic, and onions, and it is not spicy.
+Most dishes like Aji de Gallina always have Aji Amarillo, garlic, and onions, which are not spicy.
 You can always request chili on the side of the restaurant or Pico de Gallo.

 Where is Peruvian food from?

-Peru has a long history, from the first civilizations that flourished in the desert in 5000 BC to the great Inca Empire that came to an end in the XVI century with the Spanish Invasion.
+Peru has a long history, from the first civilizations that flourished in the desert in 5000 BC to the great Inca Empire that ended in the XVI century with the Spanish Invasion.
 During the colony and republican era, Peru has received migrants from all over the World, and each of them brought their own Chinese, Japanese, African, and European traditions.